Stephanevg/PSHTML/docs/Assets/Assets.md

 - href
 - link (has a default of 'stylesheet' but can be overwritten using `New-PSHTMLCDNASsetFile -Link`)

-To create an empty CDN file, one can create it from scratch manually / programmatically or by using the cmdlet ``` New-PSHTMLCDNAssetFile ```
+To create an empty CDN file, one can create it from scratch manually or programmatically using the cmdlet ``` New-PSHTMLCDNAssetFile ```